EternityForest/EmberOS/README.md

 Put a fresh zipped raspbian full image in the src/images dir

 Run sudo ./build_dist in the src dir.
-This may take about an hour, and you need internet access the whole time.
-It is not fully scripted, at one point samba will ask to modify the config file.
-You should say yes.
-Say no when wireshark asks about non superusers sniffing traffic.
+This may take over an hour, and you need internet access the whole time.

 Cd into the src/workspace folder.
 Expand the disk image by padding it with zeros: